 Non-GAAP Financial Measures

-This press release includes financial measures defined as “non-GAAP financial measures” by the Securities and Exchange Commission including non-GAAP EBITDA and non-GAAP EPS.
+This press release includes financial measures defined as “non-GAAP financial measures” by the Securities and Exchange Commission including non-GAAP EBITDA.
 These measures may be different from non-GAAP financial measures used by other companies.
 The presentation of this financial information, which is not prepared under any comprehensive set of accounting rules or principles, is not intended to be considered in isolation or as a substitute for the financial information prepared and presented in accordance with generally accepted accounting principles.
-Reconciliations of these non-GAAP financial measures, on an annual basis, are provided utilizing audited financial figures for the respective periods.
+Reconciliations of these non-GAAP financial measures are based on the financial figures for the respective period.

-The company believes the non-GAAP measures provide useful information to both management and investors by excluding certain cash and non-cash expenses, gains and losses, one time charges or benefits, and acquisition charges which may not be indicative of its core operation results and business outlook.
-Specific disclosure relating to acquisitions including management’s analysis of results from operations and financial condition, are contained in the company’s annual report on Form 10-K for the year ended September 30 2015 and other reports filed with the Securities and Exchange Commission.
-Investors are encouraged to carefully read and consider such disclosure and analysis contained in the company’s Form 10-K and other reports, including the risk factors contained in such Form 10-K.
+The Company believes the non-GAAP measures provide useful information to both management and investors when factoring in the Adjustments.
+Specific disclosure regarding the Company’s financial results, including management’s analysis of results from operations and financial condition, are contained in the Company’s quarterly report on Form 10-Q for the quarter ended March 31, 2016, and other reports filed with the Securities and Exchange Commission.
+Investors are encouraged to carefully read and consider such disclosure and analysis contained in the Company’s Form 10-Q and other reports, including the risk factors contained in the Company’s annual report on Form 10-K for the year ended September 30, 2015.